-- An interdisciplinary team approach including parents, home school support team and Autism Queensland School team and other professionals staff.
+- An interdisciplinary team approach with regular consultation and collaboration with students, parents / carers, students’ home school team, and Autism Queensland School team.

 - Universal supports within the classroom and playground areas.

-- Targeted and specialist therapy support as needed.
+- Targeted and specialist interdisciplinary support as needed.

 - Explicit teaching of skills addressing the function of behaviours of concern.

-- Focus on functional life skill development including social problem solving and emotional regulation skills necessary for lifelong learning.
+- Focus on functional skill development including social problem solving and emotional regulation skills necessary for small group learning

-- Emphasis on generalisation to home and other educational settings.
+- Emphasis on generalisation to other educational settings.

-- Regular goal-based communication with parents and carers.
+- Regular communication with parents and carers and home school stakeholders.

-The AQ School aims to provide a safe, supportive and disciplined environment that respects:
+AQ School aims to provide a safe, supportive learning environment that respects: